 Damages which would be considered excess of reasonable wear and tear would likely include:

-- nicotine damage in the event that smoking was expressly prohibited,
+smoke damage in the event that smoking was expressly prohibited

-However, what is considered reasonable wear and tear after one month is clearly on a different scale to reasonable wear and tear after a tenancy of ten years' duration.
+However, what is considered reasonable wear and tear after one month is different to reasonable wear and tear after a tenancy of ten years' duration.

 How to avoid disputes in relation to wear and wear?